 The Audit Committee supervises the work of Internal Audit and approves the annual audit plan.
 It proposes, directs and ensures the follow-up of Internal Audit assignments.

 Since its creation, it has met at each half-year and year-end balance sheet date.

-During the 2013 financial year, the Audit Committee met on five occasions with all members in attendance, with the exception of one absence at one meeting.
+During the 2014 financial year, the Audit Committee met on four occasions with all members in attendance.